domainmod/domainmod/README.md

 2. Visit the following URL to download the most recent source code archive: https://github.com/aysmedia/domainmanager/archive/master.zip

-   Unpack the new archive overtop of where you installed the previous version.
+   Them simply unpack the new archive overtop of where you installed the previous version.

 # Support
 If you have any questions or comments please visit http://aysmedia.com or email us at code@aysmedia.com

-To report bugs, please visit http://github.com/aysmedia/domainmanager/issues
+To report bugs, please visit http://github.com/aysmedia/domainmanager/issues/

 # License